Cole Swider

-Cole Alexander Swider (/ˈswaɪdər/ SWY-dər; born May 8, 1999) is an American professional basketball player for Anadolu Efes of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+Cole Alexander Swider (/ˈswaɪdər/ SWY-dər; born May 8, 1999) is an American professional basketball player who last played for Anadolu Efes of the Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Villanova Wildcats and the Syracuse Orange.

 Early life

 Swider grew up in Portsmouth, Rhode Island and attended the St. Andrew's School.
 Swider was named the Rhode Island Gatorade Player of the Year as a junior after averaging 26.5 points, 11.2 rebounds, 3.1 assists, 1.9 steals, and 1.3 blocks per game.
 He averaged 31 points per game in his senior season.
 Swider was rated a four-star recruit and committed to play college basketball at Villanova over offers from Syracuse, Xavier and Duke.

 College career

 Swider began his collegiate career at Villanova.
 He played in 31 games and started 15 during his sophomore season and averaged 6.1 points and 2.9 rebounds.
 As a junior, he played in all 25 of Villanova's games and averaged 5.7 points and 2.8 rebounds per game.
 After the season, Swider entered the NCAA transfer portal.

 Swider ultimately transferred to Syracuse.
 He became the Orange's starting power forward and averaged 13.9 points, 6.8 rebounds, and 1.8 assists per game.
 Following the end of the season, Swider announced that he would be entering the 2022 NBA draft and hiring an agent.